Piracy: Middle Ages

 Later, they raided the Venetians more often, together with the Arabs.
 In 846, the Narentines broke through to Venice itself and raided its lagoon city of Caorle.
-This caused a Byzantine military action against them that brought Christianity to them.
-After the Arab raids on the Adriatic coast circa 872 and the retreat of the Imperial Navy, the Narentines continued their raids of Venetian waters, causing new conflicts with the Italians in 887–888.
+This led to a Byzantine military campaign against them, which brought Christianity to them.
+After the Arab raids on the Adriatic coast circa 872 and the Imperial Navy's retreat, the Narentines continued their raids on Venetian waters, leading to new conflicts with the Italians in 887–888.
 The Venetians futilely continued to fight them throughout the 10th and 11th centuries.

-Domagoj was accused of attacking a ship which was bringing home the papal legates who had participated in the Eighth Catholic Ecumenical Council, after which Pope John VIII addresses to Domagoj with request that his pirates stop attacking Christians at sea.
+Domagoj was accused of attacking a ship which was bringing home the papal legates who had participated in the Eighth Catholic Ecumenical Council, after which Pope John VIII addressed Domagoj with a request that his pirates stop attacking Christians at sea.

 The Vitalienbrüder.
 Piracy became endemic in the Baltic Sea in the Middle Ages because of the Victual Brothers.

 In 937, Irish pirates sided with the Scots, Vikings, Picts, and Welsh in their invasion of England.
 Athelstan drove them back.

 The Slavic piracy in the Baltic Sea ended with the Danish conquest of the Rani stronghold of Arkona in 1168.
-In the 12th century the coasts of western Scandinavia were plundered by Curonians and Oeselians from the eastern coast of the Baltic Sea.
-In the 13th and 14th century, pirates threatened the Hanseatic routes and nearly brought sea trade to the brink of extinction.
+In the 12th century, the coasts of western Scandinavia were plundered by Curonians and Oeselians from the eastern coast of the Baltic Sea.
+In the 13th and 14th centuries, pirates threatened the Hanseatic routes and nearly brought sea trade to the brink of extinction.
 The Victual Brothers of Gotland were a companionship of privateers who later turned to piracy as the Likedeelers.
 They were especially noted for their leaders Klaus Störtebeker and Gödeke Michels.
-Until about 1440, maritime trade in both the North Sea, the Baltic Sea and the Gulf of Bothnia was seriously in danger of attack by the pirates.
+Until about 1440, maritime trade in both the North Sea, the Baltic Sea, and the Gulf of Bothnia was seriously in danger of attack by pirates.

 H. Thomas Milhorn mentions a certain Englishman named William Maurice, convicted of piracy in 1241, as the first person known to have been hanged, drawn and quartered, which would indicate that the then-ruling King Henry III took an especially severe view of this crime.

 The ushkuiniks were Novgorodian pirates who looted the cities on the Volga and Kama Rivers in the 14th century.